 Separate & Mark Fragile Items

 With many fragile items in the kitchen, take extra care here!
 Crumple up several pieces of paper (like packing paper or newspaper) and put those in the bottom of the box.
 This builds a cushion layer as a little extra protection for those very breakable items.
 Wrap each piece in at least 1 piece of paper, maybe more depending on the size, and add more crumpled paper between each layer.
-If the truck hits a big pothole and that box of china isn’t packed with lots of cushion, things inside the box can easily break.
+If the truck hits a big pothole and that box of china isn’t packed with lots of cushions, things inside the box can easily break.
 But hey, it’s not like we have many potholes here, so I guess there’s no need to worry about that!

 Use Packing Tape

 One of the last things, and we can’t stress this enough, is to use a good strong tape.
 Believe it or not, all tapes are not created equal, and using tape specifically rated for packing is important.
 And don’t always think one strip will be enough.
 We see a lot of boxes that just fall open when not taped properly.
 Generally speaking, it’s best not to skimp on the packing materials.
-A well packed box with the right materials will protect your treasures.
+A well-packed box with the right materials will protect your treasures.

-Still Need Help Packing?
+Still, Need Help Packing?

-Moving is extremely stressful so do what you can but know your own limits.
+Moving is extremely stressful so do what you can but know your limits.
 Don’t hesitate to ask friends and family for help and of course, you can always call us!